Mathussend History, Family Crest & Coats of Arms

 Mathussend Spelling Variations

 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 Mathussend has been spelled Mathieson, MacMaghan, MacMathan MacMaken, Mathie, Mann and many more.

 Early Notables of the Mathussend family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early Mathussend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Mathussend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mathussend family to Ireland